ichiko365/CX_Management_project/README.md

 - Submit the form to insert into the database via the FastAPI backend.
 - The app batches pipeline runs (e.g., after every N reviews) and also provides a “Run Pipeline Now” button.
 - Check logs in `logs/` (e.g., `backend.log`, `pipeline.log`) using the expanders in the UI.

 ---

-## Troubleshooting
-- Port already in use: The apps try to find a free port automatically.
-If something collides, change `BACKEND_PORT` or the Streamlit UI ports, or stop other processes using those ports.
-- Backend not reachable: Wait a few seconds for startup.
-Check `logs/backend.log`.
-Ensure your `.env` is set and that your Python environment has all required packages.
-- Database connection errors: Verify `DATABASE_URL` is correct and the DB is reachable.
-- Missing extras: UI “extras” are optional; install `streamlit-extras` if you want enhanced cards/effects.

----